trailofbits/osquery-extensions/README.md

 ## License

-The code within this repository is licensed under the [Apache 2.0 license](LICENSE).
+The code in this repository is licensed under the [Apache 2.0 license](LICENSE).